Are you sticking to your good gut habits?

 Learn more about the toxic dozen on the blog

-Benefits of probiotics: To be healthy, our gut should have over 500 species and nearly 2kg of good bacteria
+To be healthy, our gut should have over 500 species and nearly two. kilograms of good bacteria.

 Once our gut becomes compromised we lose the ability to extract the precious nutrients from food that our cells need to stay healthy.